Global Warming Predictions May Now Be a Lot Less Uncertain - Slashdot

 Computer modeling has achieved many things for humanity.
 It has helped us to build bridges that can survive earthquakes, planes that don't fall out of the sky, space probes that can travel to distant planets with less fuel, sports arenas that can be evacuated quickly in an emergency, and so on.
 All of these efforts allowed the behavior of an object or system to be predicted in advance.

 Other kinds of modeling are more difficult, but no less useful or important.
 Climate modeling is one such endeavor.
-And no g
+And no good scientist uses a model to predict the future unless s/he has some confidence that it makes predictions with reasonable accuracy.
+Often that confidence is acquired by seeing whether the model can predict the past by using the more distant past.

+It is foolish to dismiss a computer model just because it is a computer model.

 Except the Paris accords do nothing to avoid the 2 degrees change.
 All agreed emissions reductions will still exceed 2 degrees.
 It did not nothing accept allow a great photo-op for politicians who can pretend they did something.